kinopio-club/kinopio-help/posts/privacy-policy.md

 ---
-title: Adding Images to Cards
+title: Privacy Policy
-tags: ['How to Use']
+tags: ['Policies']
 color: cyan
 ---
-# Privacy Policy

 Friends don't spy on friends.
 In life and in business, I endeavor to treat everyone fairly, ethically, and honestly.